Writing instructional objectives is a crucial skill in training and development.

 c.
 Criteria: Establish the evaluation criteria for performance.
 This can include accuracy, speed, quality, or other relevant standards.

-By considering these components, trainers can create concise and actionable objectives that align with training goals.
+By considering these components, trainers can create concise, actionable objectives aligning with training goals.

 Employing Bloom’s Taxonomy